Maamanithan (2022 film): Reception

-Srivatsan S of The Hindu after reviewing the film wrote "Just watch the man when he gets a meet-cute scene with Savithri or when he bursts out in anger at his to-be brother-in-law.
-Vijay Sethupathi makes it look genuine.
-Maamanithan is that script where both Sethupathi and Gayathrie do more for the film than what it does to them."
-Karthik Keramalu of Firstpost after reviewing the film stated "The new troubles for Sethupathi and Gayathrie are a far cry from the ones they encountered in Naduvula Konjam Pakkatha Kaanom (2012).
-In the decade that has passed since then, they have grown as actors individually, and as an on-screen couple that we can all shower our love upon."
-M Suganth of The Times of India gave 3.0 out of 5 stars and stated "Also, in these times when big-screen entertainment has largely come to mean action thrillers and fantasies, Maamanithan — a character-driven drama - does feel like the last of its species.
+Srivatsan S of The Hindu after reviewing the film wrote "Maamanithan is that script where both Sethupathi and Gayathrie do more for the film than what it does to them."
+Karthik Keramalu of Firstpost stated "Maamanithan is surprisingly honest.
+It doesn’t beat around the bush and tells a nice story straight from the heart."
+M Suganth of The Times of India gave 3.0 out of 5 stars and stated "in these times when big-screen entertainment has largely come to mean action thrillers and fantasies, Maamanithan — a character-driven drama – does feel like the last of its species.
 And by the time that it ends, it turns into something more — a saga that is quietly affecting."